Customizable Select Element (Explainer)

 Customizing basic styles

-This example changes the fonts and colors of various parts of the button and listbox parts of the select element.
+This example changes the fonts and colors of various parts of the button and picker parts of the select element.

 <select>